 If you have gum recession, contact the Burbank dentist Dr. Sahakyan as early as possible.
 The earlier the gum recession is diagnosed and treated, the better the results are.

 Causes of Gum Recession

-Gum recession has many causes.
-The most serious is a periodontal disease.
+The gum recession has many causes.
+The most serious is periodontal disease.
 Other causes include:

 - Plaque and formed stone.
 These signs eventually lead to the movement of the gums.

 - Malocclusion.
 This pathology leads to a violation of blood circulation.
 The recession always manifests itself with an open and deep bite.
 Bared roots can also be observed with wrong turns of teeth and crowding.

 - Aging of the mucosa.
 Because of this reason, a recession of the gums is often observed in the elderly.

 - Wrong care.
 Unstable and wrong hygiene rapidly intensifies the recession.
 Overactive and uncareful cleaning of the oral cavity can damage the gums.